 - The contractor who needs to get paid within 47 seconds of doing the work.
 Many start-ups have a problem with cash flow and all start-ups have a problem with more work than there is time available.
-I have had people submit invoices before they did the work, email an invoice and then call me the same hour and ask when they would be getting a check, ask to get paid in cash, ask to get paid “off the record”.
+I have had people submit invoices before they did the work, email an invoice and then call me the same hour and ask when they would be getting a check, ask to get paid in cash, ask to get paid “off the record.”
 Sure, just let me drop everything I’m doing, call our accountant and ask her to drop everything she’s doing to put your bill on top of the pile, and forget that pesky IRS thing.
 You wouldn’t suggest that to AT&T or Microsoft because you know they are huge bureaucracies that insist on niceties like a payroll schedule and W-2 forms.
-Show me the same courtesy.
+Show me and my team the same courtesy.

 - The former big business/ big university employee who is gracing us with their presence.
 Don’t get me wrong, I have hired some great people who came from large institutions.
 I’ve also observed people who considered a start-up a step down.
 Certainly, the benefits and pay are a step below many more traditional jobs, so Mr./Ms. Big decides to spend half as much effort on each task, thereby maintaining the same hourly rate of pay.

 - The people who assume small businesses are small because they are run by morons.
 These are the same people who want to have lunch with me so they can give me advice like, “You should charge money for your products,” and “You need to make sure your income is more than your expenses or you won’t show a profit.”